lil-shimon/neovim-config/README.md

 My dev env: tmux + neovim + alacritty

-if you want to try this neovim file, feel free to clone this. some commands are in cheatsheet.md.
+If you want to try this neovim file, feel free to clone this.
+ Some commands are in cheatsheet.md.

 to open cheatsheet `:Cheat`